2. Data Summaries & Descriptions

 The quartiles and IQR have several important uses:

 • Identifying central tendency As I have shown earlier, the second quartile, or median, is a measure of central tendency that is less sensitive to outliers than the mean.
-It offers a more robust estimate of the typical value in skewed distributions or those with extreme values.
+It offers a more robust estimate of the typical value in skewed distributions, those with extreme values.

 • Measure of variability The IQR is a robust measure of variability that is less sensitive to outliers and extreme values compared to other measures like the range or standard deviation.
 It gives a better understanding of the data spread in the middle part of the distribution.